 Notice of Intent to Award

-The Evaluation Team shall compile the scores and make a recommendation to the head of the agency on the basis of the responsive and responsible proposer(s) with the highest score(s).
+The Evaluation Team shall compile the scores and make a recommendation to the head of the agency on the basis of the responsive and responsible proposer with the highest score.

-.

-The State will notify the successful Proposer(s) and proceed to negotiate terms for final contract(s).
+The State will notify the successful Proposer and proceed to negotiate terms for final contract.
 Unsuccessful proposers will be notified in writing accordingly.

 The proposals received (except for that information appropriately designated as confidential in accordance with R.S.
 44.1 et seq.), selection memorandum, list of criteria used with the weight assigned each criteria, scores of each proposal considered along with a summary of scores, and a narrative justifying selection shall be made available, upon request, to all interested parties after the “Notice of Intent to Award” letter has been issued.